-As with most AFL clubs the Sydney Swans have recently introduced variable pricing; still a fairly new concept in Australia.
-This means that you will pay more for the various games defined as "Blockbusters," and also more for tickets purchased at the gate.
-General admission tickets start from $31.50 with the most expensive single ticket being an Adult Premium for a "Blockbuster" bought at the gate costing $79.
+General Admission tickets for Adults start from around $32, while the highest value Category 1 tickets costing almost $80.
 There are discounts available for families, children and other eligible concessions.
-Be aware that if you choose to go the GA route, only a small portion of the ground is dedicated for these tickets.
+Be aware that if you choose to go the GA route only a small portion of the ground is dedicated for these tickets.
 Remember that parking, if applicable, and food, are also quite pricey, although fairly comparable to other major venues.

 The SCG is a special place.
 Extra points are awarded for the Members Pavilion and Ladies Stands which are unique features in a major sporting venue and a constant reminder of the commitment the SCG Trust has to celebrating their history.
 The venue deserves credit for continuing to improve the spectator experience.
 The recent changes have also made the ground a better venue for AFL.
 There are numerous activities and stands throughout the venue for photo opportunities and fan engagement including access to the playing surface after the game.

 A Swans game at the SCG is a must for any sports fan – an amazing atmosphere at one of the world’s great stadiums.